 Kale?
 In … guacamole?
 Don’t knock it ‘til you try it!
 Roasted kale, garlic, and feta cheese flavorfully fold into a creamy, cool avocado base.

 Believe it or not, this crowd-pleaser has two Vitamin K-rich foods in the mix: spinach and avocado.
 The cream cheese, Parmesan, and garlic whipped in are an awesome flavor wave, too.
 If you’re looking for a lighter version, swap the bread for a big ol’ bowl.

 Unlike most of the supplements in a standard daily multivitamin, Vitamin K is fat soluble, which means your body requires some kind of dietary fat in the mix in order to properly absorb it.
-This makes avocados a clear choice since they contain both fat and vitamins.
+This makes avocados a clear choice since they contain both good fat and vitamins, and are a good source of Vitamin K — one serving contains 10% of your daily value.
 Whip up a salad full of baby greens and kale, topped with avocado, for added impact.